harripd/burstH2MM/docs/source/AccessDiv.rst

 >>> type(amodel)
 <class 'burstH2MM.BurstSort.H2MM_result'>

-From these |H2MM_result| objects, we have access to the whole set of model- and dwell-based parameters of that particularl optimization.
+From these |H2MM_result| objects, we have access to the whole set of model- and dwell-based parameters of that particular optimization.

 .. note::